HC809/hc809/README.md

 👨‍💻 I'm a Full Stack Developer with over 6 years of web development experience.
 Here's a bit about what I work with:

 Backend: C# / .Net (MVC, API)
-Databases: SQL Server, MySQL, PostgreSQL
+Databases: SQL Server, MySQL, PostgreSQL, DB2, MongoDB, Firebase
-Frontend: Next.js / React.js / React Native (Redux, TypeScript, Axios)
+Frontend: Blazor, Next.js / React.js / React Native (Redux, TypeScript, Axios)
 Server-side: Node.js (Express with TypeScript)
+Design Patterns: Repository, Unit Of Work, CQRS
+Arquitectures: N-Tier, Clean Architecture, Multinenacy Other Technologies: RabbitMQ, SignalR, HangFire, MediatR, Dapper, Entity Framework

 🌐 I have a passion for technology, but when I'm not coding, you might find me traveling, reading, or playing sports.

 🌍 I'm currently looking to collaborate with international companies, eager to bring value with my skills, and learn in the process.